ryrob30/mobile-services.en/help/xamarin/c-android/methods-android.md

 * **SyncIdentifiers**

   With the Experience Cloud ID, you can set additional customer IDs to associate with each visitor.
-The Visitor API accepts multiple Customer IDs for the same visitor, with a customer type identifier to separate the scope of the different customer IDs.
-This method corresponds to setCustomerIDs in the JavaScript library.
+The Visitor API accepts multiple customer IDs for the same visitor, with a customer type identifier to separate the scope of the different customer IDs.
+This method corresponds to `setCustomerIDs` in the JavaScript library.

   * Here is the syntax for this method: